brainwashedcoffee/Namaz_tracker_offline/README.md

-Namaz Tracker
+🕌 Namaz Tracker (Offline)
-A simple prayer tracking web app for personal use.
+A simple **offline prayer time tracker** built for people who want to keep track of Namaz without internet connection.

-Features
+🌟 Features
-Track 5 daily prayers
+- Works completely **offline**
-Progress tracking with calendar view
+- Tracks daily prayer times (Fajr, Dhuhr, Asr, Maghrib, Isha)
-Counter for personal use
+- Simple and clean UI
-Mobile-friendly design
+- Built with focus on privacy — no data sharing

-Multiple color themes
+💻 Tech Stack
-Local data storage
+- Python for logic

-Quick Start
+- Tkinter for UI (or mention your library)
-Download all files
+- JSON for local data storage

-Open index.html in a browser
+🚀 Future Improvements
-Start tracking
+- Add **location-based prayer times**

-Data
+- Integrate **adhan notifications**
-Everything saves locally in your browser
+- Save daily Namaz record in a local database

-Export/import your data as JSON
+🧠 My Role
-No server or login required
+Designed and built the full app as a personal project to improve my programming and UI design skills.